Hasti-DataWorld/Python/README.md

 # Python
-Python codes and scripts for data science projects or Astrophysics research
+Python codes and scripts for data science projects or Astrophysics data analysis